X3I/poketwo.com/index.md

 image: /img/logo.png
 ---

-# PokeTwo - The Unofficial FAQ for PokéOne
+# PokéTwo - The Unofficial FAQ for PokéOne

+PokéTwo is your secondary source for information in the [PokéOne](http://poke.one/) MMO.
+This is an __unofficial__ guide, and has been created by your friends over in `#community-support`.

 Please note that this guide is a living __work in progress__.
 If you find something that's wrong or missing from the guides, or would like to add a new